mikyYun/tinyapp-/README.md

 #### Login
 - if email or password is not correct, redirect error
-- if submitted email is not in data, redirect error
+- if submitted email is not in data, redirect register
 - once successfully login, redirect to /urls page

 #### My URLs